gulpjs/gulp/docs/why-use-pump/README.md

 This is a lot of complexity to add in each of your gulp tasks, and it’s easy to forget to do it.
 In addition, it’s still not perfect, as it doesn’t properly signal to gulp’s task system that the task has failed.
-We can fix this, and we can handle the other pesky issues with error propogations with streams, but it’s even more work!
+We can fix this, and we can handle the other pesky issues with error propagations with streams, but it’s even more work!

 ## Using pump